carpentries-incubator/workflows-nextflow/episodes/06-workflow.md

 Processes having matching `input`-`output` declaration can be composed so that the output of the first process is passed as input to the following process.

-For example: taking in consideration the previous process example, it’s possible to re-write it as the following:
+For example: taking in consideration the previous workflow example, it’s possible to re-write it as the following:

 ~~~
 [..truncated..]